glottsi/SeducerEngine/README.md

 ## Considerations

-- After playing a Win video, the game advances to the next choice.
+- After playing a Win video, the game advances to the next choice and adds 1 point (we don't do anything with the point system currently).
-- After playing a Lose video, the game makes the user select another answer.
+- After playing a Lose video, the game advances to the next choice, but reduces the Health by 1 point.
 - After an End video, the game displays the Game Over screen.
+- If Health reaches 0, game is over.
 - You win the game when there are no more numbered folders to progress to.
 If there are only 3 folders, after the 3rd choice is a W, the game displays the WinScreen.
 - I added my own LoseScreen, because there wasn't one.
 The number of the losing condition is `-1`

-## Issues

-- We can only make one of each Win, Lose, and End choice.
-The engine **assigns button types based on the line number in the options.txt file**.
-First line is read as the Win, second line is read as the Lose, and the third is the End.
-We need to be develop this further to include more types of responses, and to add the ability to make more than a single button of each type.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.